 - Student Learning Outcomes are determined by faculty and are communicated through the course syllabi.
-Assessment of goals and expected outcomes takes forms, from the departmental assessment process to national surveys to local, campus-wide assessment endeavors.
-Assessment measures are continually analyzed and improvements of programs and services are based on this analysis. - In fall 2006, the Office of Accountability, Accreditation, Planning, and Assessment (AAPA) began to examine the College's departmental assessment process to determine what, if any, changes need to be made in order to increase institutional effectiveness.
-It is intended that academic and administrative departments will not only have the opportunity to assess their own departmental goals and objectives, but they will also be able to participate in campus-wide topical assessment.
-Goals of the comprehensive revisions to the College's assessment process include increasing the efficiency of assessment of topics such as advising, alumni, critical thinking, diversity, and general education; and dismantling the separate silos of institutional effectiveness data. - The College offers a number of support services in academic and student affairs.
-The Academic Advising and Planning Center, Campus Recreation Services, Career Center, Center for Disability Services, Center for Student Learning (which includes the math, writing, speaking, and information technology fluency labs), Counseling and Substance Abuse Services, Crisis Assistance Response and Education, New Student Programs, Residence Life and Housing, Student Health Services, and Undergraduate Academic Services are but some of the support systems available to students to enhance their learning experience.
+Assessment of goals and expected outcomes takes form from the departmental assessment process to national surveys to local, campus-wide assessment endeavors.
+Assessment measures are continually analyzed and improvements of programs and services are based on this analysis. - In conjunction with an institution-wide Strategic Planning process, an assessment plan has been developed to capture evidence of work processes for the purpose of evaluation and improvement, as needed.
+The assessment methodology follows a tiered-approach of compiling division and program-specific goals, the strategies to meet those goal, the assessment measures to confirm they have been met, a time line for each strategy implementation, and the role or title of the those who are responsible for seeing each strategy through.
+This plan incorporates in the timeline and agenda the assessment and reporting projects that are required for institutional and program accreditations. - The College offers a number of support services in academic and student affairs.
+The Academic Advising and Planning Center, Campus Recreation Services, Career Center, Center for Disability Services, Center for Student Learning (which includes the math, writing, speaking, and information technology fluency labs), Counseling and Substance Abuse Services, Crisis Assistance Response and Education, New Student Programs, Residence Life and Housing, Student Health Services, and Undergraduate Academic Services are but some of the support systems available to students to enhance their learning experience. - Faculty and staff benefit through access to all Addlestone Library resources, Human Resources training opportunities, the S.A.V.E. short-term counseling service, bookstore discounts, and free classes. - In 2006, the College initiated the BATTERY Project.
+The BATTERY teams will collate requirements for the new system, procure new software and hardware within College and State guidelines, and implement the new system.
+This multi-year, multi-million dollar effort involves many College constituents working collaboratively to select a suite of integrated computer programs and an institutional database to support many administrative functions such as admissions, financial aid, student records, finance, advancement, etc. This will replace multiple, obsolete, legacy application programs and multiple, separate databases currently used to conduct the administrative business of the College.